 ROTOROA ISLAND: AN ARTS, HERITAGE AND CONSERVATION PARK

-For over 100 years, Rotoroa Island has been an island apart,
+For over 100 years, Rotoroa Island was an island apart,

 off-limits to all but a few souls isolated there for alcohol and